DIVA-DIA/DeepDIVA/README.md

-# DeepDIVA
-Deep Learning Framework for PyTorch
+Deep Learning Framework using PyTorch.